TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 | Ex\\BlogExample\\Domain\\Model\\Post                   | blog_example  | blog_example/Classes/Domain/Model/Post.php          |
 +--------------------------------------------------------+---------------+-----------------------------------------------------+

+.. todo: Rather just mention PSR-4 and this example table as reference.

 Interfaces end with ``Interface``, for example ``TYPO3\CMS\Extbase\Mvc\RequestInterface``.
 With abstract classes the last part of the name always begins with ``Abstract``, for example ``\TYPO3\CMS\Extbase\Property\TypeConverter\AbstractTypeConverter``.

+.. todo: Again, good practice, but no convention.